RosettaCommons/documentation/scripting_documentation/PyRosetta-Toolkit-GUI.md

 Code and Demo
 -------------

-The application is available in both rosetta\_source/GUIs/pyrosetta\_toolkit and in the newest PyRosetta binary releases.
+The application is available in both PyRosetta in <code>app/pyrosetta_toolkit</code> and in Rosetta Source at <code>main/source/src/python/bindings/app/pyrosetta_toolkit</code>

 PyRosetta Setup: